OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/developer_guide/python_modules.md

 ```

 This usage is allowed by the `CalForcePython`/`ForcePython` wrappers implemented in ExaDiS enabling python objects to be called from the C++ code.
 The same mechanism allows for mixing ExaDiS and PyDiS modules in an OpenDiS simulation, e.g. as exemplified in the `examples/02_frank_read_src/test_frank_read_src_pydis_exadis.py` example file in the [OpenDiS](https://github.com/OpenDiS/OpenDiS) repository.

+Note that when running on GPU, using python-based modules with ExaDiS modules, e.g. inside the time-integrator, is very inefficient.
+This is because the python methods will be executed significantly slower than the rest of the algorithms and require back-and-forth CPU/GPU memory transfers.
+Therefore, it is meant to be used for development and debugging purposes, and not for production runs.